javaplus/PicoProjects/labs/threading.md

 ![Servo Diagram](/images/servo_with_led_pico_bb.png)

 Once you have the pico wired, we need to write the code to control the servo and fade the LED in and out.
-This code should look familiar it's pretty much the servo code from last lab along with a function to fade LED in and out added to it.
+This code should look familiar because it's pretty much the servo code from last lab along with a function to fade LED in and out added to it.

 ```Python
 from machine import Pin,PWM